Andrew Cousins

 Mr Cousins has a wide experience of personal injury work ranging from small claims track cases up to and including multi million pound cross border actions.
 He has a particular speciality in issues relating to the compensation recovery unit, its impact upon settlement offers and the recovery of benefits paid by the compensator.
 In this regard he has appeared on numerous occasions before the First Tier Tribunal (Social Entitlement Chamber) in relation to appeals concerning certificates of recoverable benefits.

-Court of Protection
+Court of Protection:

 Mr Cousins has experience of advising in relation to medical treatment and welfare issues in the Court of Protection.

 Mr Cousins has experience of advising in relation to regulatory issues arising out of inquest cases and issues around firearms licenses.
+He has been instructed by prosecuting authorities and has experience of defending prosecutions.

 Appointments